antoniofull/antoniofullone.com/_posts/2014-10-30-feeling-down.md

 People kept telling me that his death on my birthday was a sign of the destiny, that I should take his place and role, but I couldn’t.
 He wasn’t only my father, he was my hero and I cannot be like him, you cannot be like your hero.

 My **mum** took care of me and my 3 sisters, she worked hard, really hard.
 For her there were only those 4 children to look after, nothing else.
-I remember her tired at home, trying to not to cry while looking at the bills, “money are not enough, I need to find another job”, that’s what she was saying every time.
+I remember her tired at home, trying to not to cry while looking at the bills, “*money are not enough, I need to find another job*”, that’s what she was saying every time.
 I was learning how to make websites, trying to make a living of that, so she could stop working.

 I always trusted the **web**, I knew it would land me a job one day, I knew that internet would become what is now, bigger and used by everyone.
 I started making websites when tables were still the must, and “**webmasters**” were those weird figures that people would connect to everything related to the word “pc”.
 But I eventually got there, I made a living with that.
 Last year my mum stopped to work, it was one of the best day of my life, I felt useful, I felt a little bit like him.

 And then come my nephews, I don’t have a brother neither sons, so when my first nephew was born, it was for me like I had one.
 I’m also his godfather, and I am proud of him.
-Last spring he had meningitis, he arrived to the hospital in very critical conditions, death or brain damage are common in those cases.
+Last spring he had **meningitis**, he arrived to the hospital in *very critical conditions*, death or brain damage are common in those cases.

 It was a nightmare for me, away, alone.
 I was crying, punching walls, going mad.
 As soon as I could I took the first plane and went there.
-I saw this child in a bed.
-“He’s not my Sasi” - as I call him - I thought.
-This children was so different from my little Sasi, he could not even talk with me.
-It was hard, were hard months, for me my family, everyone around us.
-But he made it, he survived.
+I saw this child in a bed. “*He’s not my Sasi*” - as I call him - I thought.
+This children was so different from my little *Sasi*, he could not even talk with me.
+It was hard, were hard months, for me my family and everyone around us.
+Luckily he survived with no major consequences.

 My **sister**, her mum, is also a very **strong woman**.
 Her husband had also health issues, he had a rare illness and needed a liver **transplant**.
 I stayed with her for more than one month in the hospital waiting for the transplant.
 She faced both issues with husband and son with an incredible strength, I don’t know where she takes it.
 I can only see how strong she is, how much patience and love she gives.

 She reminded my **mum** when taking care of my dying father, they both never give up.
 They are strong women, women made strong by life.
 I wish I could be strong like them.

-Instead I suffer from *sleep disorders* and *anxiety*, I almost never sleep well, I often wake up in the morning way too early and sometimes the “**bitch**”, as I call the anxiety, comes to visit me.
+I am not like them. instead I suffer from *sleep disorders* and *anxiety*.
+I almost never sleep well, I often wake up in the morning way too early and sometimes the “**bitch**” - as I call the anxiety - comes to visit me.
 Often when I am alone.I had tough moments and living abroad, alone, doesn't help.

-Despite all these problems I still smile, laugh, have fun with friends and nope, as I said, I am not depressed neither close to it. **Anxiety** is a common problem nowadays, it affects a large part of the population, our life style has changed.
+Despite all these problems I still smile, laugh, have fun with friends and nope, as I said, I am not depressed and neither close to it. **Anxiety** is a common problem nowadays, it affects a large part of the population, our life style has changed.
 We live for work, career, **money**.
-We stress ourselves and anxiety it’s just a normal consequence of all this.
-I am fully aware of that and I keep living my life normally.
+We stress ourselves every day and anxiety it’s just a normal consequence of all this.
+I am fully aware of that and I keep living my life normally despite all the problems I might face.

-What I do when I have those moments when I “feel down”, I **reach for help**.
+What I do when I have those moments when I “feel down” ?
+I **reach for help**.
 I call someone in my family, or go to drink a beer with a good friend.

-It’s like you are drowning in a **river**, it might be scary but if you just look around, if you just do a minimal effort, you will always find your way.
-There is always someone ready to give you his hand and help you out. **You are never alone**.
+It’s like you are drowning in a **river**, it might be scary but if you just look around, if you just do a minimal effort to get out, you will always find your way.
+There is always someone ready to give you his hand and help you out. *You are never alone*.
 But if you let yourself go, then well .. the risk to be dragged in the big **sea of depression** is high, and then it’s very hard to come back, to find the mainland.

+Many people in my situation would have fallen in this sea, but I didn’t.
 I am lucky, I have people that love me.
 My family is awesome, they are my *source of inspiration*.
+But also every time I had problems **I asked for help**, either a friend or one of my sisters, I know I am never alone and I know when I need help.

+But for many others out there is not so easy, it’s not just about writing a blog post.
+It was hard to take the decision to share this post, but I decided to tell my story to let you know that you are not alone in this, we all go trough issues in our lives, sometimes they seems impossible to solve it, they make you feel impotent, useless.
+Some of them will change your life forever like happened to me.
+Losing the person you love is a huge pain, I went trough this more than once.
+I spent days in hospital for the people I love and they would do the same for me.
+I cried, lost hopes, went trough a lot of bad things, but I am still here.
+Smiling with my friends, my colleagues, my family.
+I never give up, as my family Taught me.

-But I know I am *lucky*, I know that for many others out there is not easy, that it’s not just about	 writing a blog post.I know it hurts, that is painful.
-But if you ask for help, if you just look around and ask for help, I am sure you will find someone willing to **listen** to you.
+I know it hurts, I know it’s painful and I know you cannot make it alone.
+You need to ask for help, if you just look around you, I am sure you will find someone that cares about you, that will *listen* to you.
+Don’t let you drag in that sea, **ask for help**.

 > Don’t let yourself go.